 After enjoying the overlook, head back up the sandstone rim.
 This hike to both overlooks is a 1.7 miles round trip, but that can be cut down to 0.6 miles if you only visit the first overlook.

 To get to the trailhead: From the Island in the Sky Visitor Center, drive south for 6.5 miles.
 After passing the Mesa Arch turnoff, turn right onto Upheaval Dome Road.
 Drive 5 miles to the end of the road.
-There is a picnic area and bathrooms at the trailhead.
+The trailhead has bathrooms and picnic tables.

 Trailhead address: Upheaval Dome Road, Canyonlands National Park, Moab, UT 84532